graphql/graphql-spec/spec/Section 6 -- Execution.md

 Note: in large scale subscription systems, the {ExecuteSubscriptionEvent} and {Subscribe} algorithms may be run on separate services to maintain predictable scaling properties.
-See the section below on Supporting Subscriptions at Scale.
+See the section above on Supporting Subscriptions at Scale.
+This algorithm is intentionally similar to {ExecuteQuery} since this is where the subscription's selection set is executed.

 #### Unsubscribe